finix-payments/finix-flex-docs-generator/sections/guide_general_overview_finix/definition.md

 2. [Getting Started](#getting-started): A step-by-step guide demonstrating the basic workflow of charging a card.
 This guide will walk you through provisioning merchant accounts, tokenizing cards, charging those cards, and finally settling (i.e. payout) those funds out to your merchants.

+3. [Embedded Tokenization](#embedded-tokenization): This guide explains how to properly tokenize cards in production via our embedded iframe.

 3. [Tokenization with Hosted Fields](#tokenization-with-hosted-fields): This guide explains how to properly tokenize cards in production via hosted fields.